-The last days of Daniel in which God will setup a kingdom that cannot be shaken have already come and we are in them now!
+The last days of Daniel in which God will set up a kingdom that cannot be shaken have already come and we are in them now!
 What was future for Daniel, was at hand, quick and soon for John’s readers.
-In the Revelation we read of the establishment of the present first stage of the Kingdom in Revelation 12.
+In Revelation, we read of the establishment of the present first stage of the Kingdom in Revelation 12.
 The book of Revelation is symbolical and speaks about the time since Christ’s first coming and until the consummation.
 We now turn our attention as to how we should read the book.

 - Vision #1: Revelation 1-3

 - Vision #3: Revelation 8-11

 - Vision #5: Revelation 15-16